tomdee/calico-docker-prototype/docs/L2RoutedPrototype.md

 ### Starting and networking containers
 For this prototype, all containers need to be assigned IPs in the `192.168.0.0/16` range.

-To start a new container
+The general way to start a new container
 * `C=$(sudo ./calico run 192.168.1.2 --master=TODO --group=GROUP -- -ti  ubuntu)`
     * The first `IP`, is the IP address to assign to the container.
     * `--master` points at the IP of the master node.